zongruxie4/godev/docs/REFACTOR_MCP_CHANNEL.md

-# GoLite: Refactor MCP ToolExecutor to Use Channel-Based Progress
+# TinyWasm: Refactor MCP ToolExecutor to Use Channel-Based Progress

 ## Objective
-Refactor the `ToolExecutor` function signature in GoLite's MCP layer from callback-based `func(msgs ...any)` with error return to channel-based `chan<- string` without error return.
+Refactor the `ToolExecutor` function signature in TinyWasm's MCP layer from callback-based `func(msgs ...any)` with error return to channel-based `chan<- string` without error return.
 This aligns with DevTUI and TinyWasm's new channel-based interfaces.

 ## Current Signature
 ```go